jessicadavies2003/DOMKit/README.md

 ```

 ## Testing
-To ensure DOMKit works correctly, create a new HTML file inside the directory of the downloaded 'src' file, add the following code and run it:
+To ensure DOMKit works correctly, create a new HTML file just outside the directory of the downloaded 'src' file, add the following code and run it:

 ```
 <!DOCTYPE html>